 The following organizations work with New York City public schools to engage students in community service and service-learning.
-If you're interested in becoming a partner or posting a resource or opportunity, please email our team.

 City Harvest is NYC’s food rescue organization, rescuing 33 million pounds of food annually and delivering it to 600 emergency food programs throughout the five boroughs.
 NYC students can volunteer by organizing food drives for City Harvest and rescuing fresh fruits and vegetables at the Union Square Greenmarket.